 Lenswood was formerly part of the area settled as Forest Range.
 Prior to 1917 the children of the district walked to collect the mail from Forest Range, bringing the letters back to school where they were sorted and distributed.
 The community decided that a second post office was required in the eastern part of the district and in 1917 a post office was granted, and Forest Range was divided into two parts.
 A name was sought for the new section and several names were suggested.
 As this was around the time of a large battle at Lens in France, towards the end of the First World War, the name Lenswood was chosen.

-The original industry was driven by the use of stringybark trees for timber.
-As these were cleared, the land was planted with orchards.
-By the time Lenswood was named the district was planted in orchards, predominantly supplying apples and pears.
-The region is the state’s largest supplier of applies and pears to local, interstate and overseas markets.
-Lenswood’s central position in the Adelaide Hills orchard districts led to a large cold storage facility being built there in 1933 called the Lenswood Coldstore Cooperative.
-The facility now has storage for 400,000 bushels of fruit, processing mostly apples, pears and cherries.
+The original industry was the use of stringybark trees for timber.
+As these forests were cleared, the land was planted with orchards.
+By the time Lenswood was named, the district was planted in orchards, predominantly supplying apples and pears.
+The region is the state’s largest supplier of apples and pears to local, interstate and overseas markets.
+Lenswood’s central position in the Adelaide Hills orchard districts led to a large cold storage facility being built there in 1933 called the Lenswood Coldstores Cooperative.
+The facility now has storage for 400,000 bushels of fruit, processing mostly apples, pears.

-A large area of wine grapes has been a recent addition to the crops and many well known and boutique vineyards produce wine from this district.
+A large area of wine grapes has been established on former orchard land or in addition to and many well-known and boutique vineyards produce wine from this district.

 Being so close to Adelaide a great number of people travel to Adelaide to work.
 There is no public transport available in the area.

 After World War 2 land was purchased to establish an oval and sporting grounds to commemorate the soldiers.
 This is Lenswood Memorial Park, on Swamp Road.
-There is another oval at the school and a Recreation Park on Lobethal Road at the base of the “School Hill”.
+There is another oval at the school and the Lenswood Centennial Park on Lobethal Road at the base of the “School Hill”.